AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` headers are fully documented using Appledoc-like / Headerdoc-like comments in the header files.
 When you [install it using CocoaPods](#installing-in-your-projects), you will get a docset for free installed in your Xcode Organizer.

-You should find your happiness and (almost) all you have ever wondered in there, or directly in the header comments.

 Don't hesitate to take a look into `OHHTTPStubsResponse.h`, `OHHTTPStubsResponse+JSON.h` and `OHHTTPStubsResponse.HTTPMessage.h` to see all the commodity constructors, constants and macros available.